poltak/LockerDB/README.md

-# PoltakDB
+# poltak-db

-Experimental NoSQL database
+An experimental NoSQL database.